watbulb/FireHawk/Home.md

 The latest kernel and firmware packages are now automatically installed during the unattended installation process.
 If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the installed system or installer-config.

 ## Installer customization
-You can use the installer _as is_ and get a minimal system installed which you can then use and customize to your needs.
+You can use the installer _as is_ and get a minimal FirePick system installed which you can then use and customize to your needs.
 But you can also customize the installation process and the primary way to do that is through a file named _installer&#8209;config.txt_.
-When you've written the installer to a SD card, you'll see a file named _cmdline.txt_ and you create the _installer&#8209;config.txt_ file alongside that file.
+When you've written the installer to a SD card, you'll see a file named _cmdline.txt_ and the _installer&#8209;config.txt_ file alongside that file.
 The defaults for _installer&#8209;config.txt_ are displayed below.
 If you want one of those settings changed for your installation, you should **only** place that changed setting in the _installer&#8209;config.txt_ file.
 So if you want to have vim and aptitude installed by default, create a _installer&#8209;config.txt_ file with the following contents:
 ```
 packages=vim,aptitude